 As important as the sea breeze is here, its future is uncertain.
 Many of the big-picture conditions that affect the wind–air and sea surface temperatures in particular–are changing with global warming.

-One recent paper from Santa Clara University researcher Bereket Lebassi suggests that relatively higher interior temperatures over the last 35 years have increased the pressure differential and, therefore, the wind.
+One paper from Santa Clara University researcher Bereket Lebassi suggests that relatively higher interior temperatures over the last 35 years have increased the pressure differential and, therefore, the wind.
 As the interior continues heating up, the coast could see more fog and more wind in the future, Lebassi concludes.

-But earlier this spring, two UC Berkeley scientists published a study suggesting that the coastal cooling and interior heating over the last 35 years is a minor anomaly in a century-long trend toward a decreased temperature differential.
+But in 2010, two UC Berkeley scientists published a study suggesting that the coastal cooling and interior heating over the last 35 years is a minor anomaly in a century-long trend toward a decreased temperature differential.
 That paper suggests the smoothed-out gradient has led to a 33 percent decrease in the frequency of fog in Northern California since the early 1900s.
 (Fog and the sea breeze are related, products of the same big-picture conditions–something like “first cousins,” says National Weather Service Science Officer Warren Blier.)

 As scientists continue to untangle the future of the Bay Area’s weather, though, wind surfers, kite surfers, and sailors are happy to take advantage of present conditions–when they can.